 When you use Synap, you have control over a number of things with respect to your own privacy and choices about how your content is visible to others or not.
 If you are a Synap Administrative User, you have additional choices that impact your team’s privacy.
 Some users will not have access to all of the same options that their administrator(s) does(do).
 That is because Synap is set up to be team-oriented, and to provide Administrative Users with the maximum ability to control their teams.

 If you are a member of a team, you may deactivate your account.
-Deactivation of an account disables your access to the Synap team associated with that account but does not delete your profile or content, which are considered part of your team’s data.
+Deactivation of an account disables your access to the Synap team associated with that account but does not delete your profile, content which you have created within Synap, or messages you have shared with your Synap team, which are considered part of your team’s data.

 Whether you can delete your message content depends on your team’s settings.
 In addition, a record of edits and deletions may be retained by your team, depending on the service level of your team and your team’s settings.